-There are even background references to previous episodes and story lines from season 1.
-For something more of a background detail, there’s one from Lizard Soldiers of the Third Reich (there’s a poster of the ape men band in Pierre’s room if you’re curious), which adds some interesting continuity along with some solid rewatch value.
-For a more character based callback, just look at Tucker’s breakdown.
-It’s very reminiscent of his breakdown back in Final Victory (to the point I thought of Johnny Hitler while watching Final Victory), with him just losing his shit when he thinks he’s lost Claire.
+There are even background references to previous episodes and storylines from season 1.
+For something of a background detail, there’s one from Lizard Soldiers of the Third Reich.
+If you’re curious, there’s a poster of the ape-men band in Pierre’s room.
+It helps adds some interesting continuity along with some solid rewatch value.
+For a more character-based callback, just look at Tucker’s breakdown.
+It’s very reminiscent of his breakdown back in Final Victory when he lost his shit when he thought he lost Claire.
+Honestly, it’s similar enough that I thought of Johnny Hitler while watching Final Victory.
 All of these play together to create a story that is, to put it lightly, completely wackity schmackity, but in the best of ways.

-So to wrap everything about Johnny Hitler up, the surreal humor and the sheer density of references creates an episode that while more mundane for Danger 5 is easily the most surreal, and also one of the outright funniest.
+So let’s wrap everything about Johnny Hitler up.
+In short, the surreal humor and the sheer density of references create an episode that, while more mundane for Danger 5, is easily the most surreal and also one of the outright funniest.
 It also brings us to the main narrative thrust of the season by introducing us to our new cast member Holly (for better or worse).
 It’s enough for me to largely ignore anything that I might consider a negative, which will help since I’m bound to keep rewatching Johnny Hitler for years to come, and I’m betting you will too.